ShivaBhattacharjee/Quibble/README.md

 ### Creating A Pull Request

-Wanna contribute to AnimeTrix ?
+Wanna contribute to Quibble ?

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/FeatureName`)